AspCoreGen 1.0 Express is a free ASP.NET Core Code Generator software you can download absolutely free. AspCoreGen 1.0 Express

 2. Install it.
 Just follow all the prompts.
 If you need a tutorial go here:

-tab and enter the following information shown in the snapshot below.
-Note:
+Database Settings tab and enter the following information shown in the snapshot below.

 7. The solution will open in Visual Studio 2017.
 The Visual Studio Solution Explorer window shows 2 generated projects in the solution.
 Run the web application by pressing F5.